-Upon enrollment, students will complete formal Application and Enrollment Agreements, which include a payment schedule reflecting monthly or quarterly payment amounts.
-If a student misses a payment, a reminder notice will be sent.
-The student needs to remit payment immediately or contact the IICS Administrative Office to make payment arrangements.
 If a student's payments exceed three months in arrears, the student will be notified that a payment must be made within 30 days or the student will be Administratively Withdrawn from the program.
 If the student wishes to re-enroll, the IICS Board will make a determination regarding acceptance.
 If the student is accepted, it will be at the tuition rate current at that time and prior payments will be credited towards tuition.

-Student Financial Assistance
+Student Financial Assistance and Scholarship